FormidableLabs/victory-docs/src/screens/docs/components/victory-brush-container/ecology.md

 an object of SVG style attributes.

 Handles refer to the region on each highlighted area where the the area may be expanded.
-Only handles relevent to the given `dimension` will be rendered.
+Only handles relevant to the given `dimension` will be rendered.
 For example, when `dimension="x"` only "left" and "right" handles will be rendered.
-Handler are automatically styled with cursors appropriate to their orientation.
+Handles are automatically styled with cursors appropriate to their orientation.

 *default:* `handleStyle={{stroke: "transparent", fill: "transparent"}}